kamilus500/RemoteBackupsApp/README.md

 The title application is for keep user's backups remotely in database.
 Every backup is encrypted in sha256.

+#Set configuration section

+Go to MVC project and find file named appsettings.json.
+  - Set up smpt settings for sending email.
+  - Add connectionString with ';' and the end of string;

+You can reate image container from dockerfile and run application as docker container.

 # How it work ?

 Architecture of app is simple.